Twentieth Century Zoo: Twentieth Century Zoo

 The band, under their new name, released two more singles that were regional successes, and garnered enough interest from Vault Records to sign them to their major label.
 Recording took place in AT Audio Recorders for the small Caz label.
 The singles marked a shift in the band's past sound into the more psychedelic and acid driven genres.
 The second of those singles, "You Don't Remember", is described as an early example of protopunk, although in this period of the band they were recordings a diversity of musical styles.
 Their sound was a combination of vocal harmonies, complex fuzz guitar solos, and other aspects of the Los Angeles music scene, most notably in their live performances.
 The band toured in the Southwest of the U.S., opening to more national acts.
 The band also appeared on television in several shows including The Wallace and Ladmo Show.
 Following the band's added exposure, they began recording for their debut album in late 1968.
 Album development began at Vault Records Studios in Hollywood, and featured tracks similar to Fever Tree.
 Along those lines, the standouts on the album were the prolonged guitar solos on the longer tracks.
 Eastern-influenced string and percussion instrumentals were utilized and assorted sound effects magnified the melodies of the compositions.
 In early 1969, the album, Thunder on a Clear Day, was issued on the Vault label to more regional success for the band, but failing to chart nationally.
 After another tour, the band partially completed songs intended for a second album, but the lead guitarist "Skip" Ladd was drafted into the Army.
 A brief attempt to find a replacement failed, and after one last single the band disbanded in early 1970.
-In 1999, Sundazed Records re-issued the band's album and an EP compiling three unreleased tracks originally designated for the second album release.
+In 1999, Sundazed Music re-issued the band's album and an EP compiling three unreleased tracks originally designated for the second album release.